ilyasku/DockerRegistryInterface/README.md

 ```
 $ ./gradlew installDist
 ```
-This should create a `build` folder.
-You should find an executable script at `docker-registry-shell/build/install/docker-registry-shell/bin/docker-registry-shell`.
+This should creates `build` folders in the top-level folder as well as in the sub-projects `docker-registry-cli` and `docker-registry-shell`.
+You should find executable scripts in the sub-project folders, e.g. `docker-registry-cli/build/install/docker-registry-cli/bin/docker-registry-cli`.
-Execute it to start the `docker-registry-shell` (see [below](README.md#docker-registry-shell)).
+Execute it to use the `docker-registry-cli` (see [below](README.md#docker-registry-cli)).
+There should be an executable following the same path pattern for the `docker-registry-shell`.

 ### Download as docker image

-You do not need to build the docker-registry-shell locally.
+You do not need to build the `docker-registry-shell` locally.
 Instead, you can download a docker image containing it.
 Type:
 ```
 $ docker pull ilyask/docker-registry-shell
 ```